SINGLE BLADE OR MULTIPLE BLADE RAZORS?

 The single blades are sharper than cartridge ones.
 One stroke is enough to give you a skin as smooth as a baby’s cheek.
 No, you won’t cut yourself, because the blade is used with what’s called a safety razor.
 Like in a plastic cartridge, the blade is enclosed in a way that only the essential tiny part of the blade appears.
 You end up having a quicker shave (because one stroke is all you need for each zone), and smoother legs (bye bye razor burns and ingrown hairs!)

 No wonder then, that the single blade razor is making a big come back among men who wants a clean shave.
-And if men can escape the painful multiple blade hell, why can’t we?
-This is why we did it.
-A safety razor designed for women, because we deserve it.
+And if men can escape the painful multiple blade hell, why can’t women?
+This is why we built our unisex razor.

 Photo by Fernando Paz